s-pac-e/SystemsProgramming/README.md

 Links to relevant files (e.g., code, documentation)
 Example:

-Assignment 1: Introduction to C Programming
-Description: Write a simple C program that calculates the Fibonacci sequence.
-Link to fibonacci.c
-Assignment 2: File I/O and Processes
-Description: Implement a program that reads data from a file and performs some processing.
-Link to file_io.c
-Getting Started
-Provide instructions for anyone who wants to clone your repository and get started.
-Include details like how to set up the development environment, install necessary tools, and compile/run the code.
-Be as clear as possible!

 Usage
 Explain how to use your assignments.
 If there are specific steps to follow or command-line arguments to provide, document them here.
 You can also include examples of expected output.